 What materials are used to make snowshoes?

 Most brands use aluminum or plastic to make snowshoe frames, says Lindsey.
 Aluminum is lightweight and strong, but easily dented; plastic is heavier yet quite durable.
 Crampons are generally made of stainless steel, which provides long-term durability and grips the snow well.
 Most snowshoe bindings and decks are made of plastic or rubber.
-Some snowshoes (like the Crescent Moon EVA snowshoes, which we tested) are even made of foam!
+Some snowshoes are even made of foam.
 Again, your choice of materials and snowshoes will vary depending on your use case.

 What style of bindings are best?